 Most everyone likes a good scary story.
 It gets the blood pumping and at rare times gives you that rush of adrenaline that you need once in a while to make you feel alive.
 Or make you glad that you are alive.

-Anyone who’s talked with me knows that I’m a big Star Wars and zombie fan.
-I picked up Resident Evil: Operation Raccoon City for my PlayStation 3 against my better judgment and others telling me not too.
-I admit there was a part of me that was happy to revisit classic zombie infested Raccoon City once more, even if the game wasn’t particularly done well.
+I’m a big fan of Star Wars and zombies.
+I picked up Resident Evil: Operation Raccoon City for my PlayStation 3 against my better judgment and others telling me not to.
+I admit there was a part of me that was happy to revisit classic zombie-infested Raccoon City once more, even if the game wasn’t particularly done well.
 Playing, I asked myself, “There was another co-op survival game set in Raccoon City wasn’t there?”
-I soon remembered that there were in fact two separate games set in the same time that required teamwork to survive, Resident Evil Outbreak and Outbreak File 2.
+I soon remembered that there were in fact two separate games set at the same time that required teamwork to survive, Resident Evil Outbreak and Outbreak File 2.

 I remember renting the first Outbreak game when it came out and, from my perspective; it was interesting for a couple of different reasons.
 Characters had specific classes.
-You had your cop and security guard that were proficient with firearms, the standard RE characters per say.
+You had your cop and security guard that was proficient with firearms.
 You had other classes like medic or carrier and so forth.
 Every character had a way to defend themselves, some more than others.
 Other classes could pick up ammo, but only specific classes could use it.
 Characters with more slots could carry more things.
 And while all classes could use herbs scattered around, the medic could combine them to make them more powerful.
-A Class based system in a Resident Evil game that made it more dependent on teamwork to survive.
+A class-based system in a Resident Evil game that made it more dependent on teamwork to survive.

 Zombies could chase you from room to room, but you had the option of barricading doors for a while to give you a couple of moments before the undead would attack again.
 I found it funny that zombies could never chase you once you left the room they were in the original Resident Evil games for the PS One.
 I always assumed that hardware limitations stopped that from happening.
 Then I remembered Resident Evil 3 had the Nemesis character attack and chase you.
 So it can happen.
 Maybe it was just never thought of up until that point.